Ouasfi/omni_access_stellar_asset_tracking_chatbot/README.md

 Connect to a user account (which has the chatbot as a contact).

-Writes a query to the chatbot
+Write a query to the chatbot

 ```
 I need a xray in building A at first floor.